Respect for Human Rights

 Kioxia Group has established contact points where employees and business partners can report and discuss possible violations of the laws and regulations of each country or region, the Kioxia Group Standards of Conduct, and other internal regulations.

-Harassment Consultation Counter Whistleblower System for Employees
+Harassment Consultation Desk for Employees

 Business Partner Hotline